FreeFem/FreeFem-doc/docs/documentation/Developers.md

 }
 ```

-A real example using this finite element, just a small modification of the `NSP2P1.edp` $\codered$ examples, just the begenning is change to
+A real example using this finite element, just a small modification of the Navier-Stokes P2-P1 example, just the begenning is change to

 ```freefem
 load "BernardiRaugel"